cephalopodMD/twitter-analytics/README.md

 twython requires a twitter developer account

-your mysql db should have the following tables
+your mysql db should have the following tables (I will try to add a setup module Sto make this task easier)

 TweetBank                |TweetBankTemp           |TweetLog
 -------------------------|------------------------|--------